iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 {% endhighlight %}

-Based on code-level analysis, both MAPPO-FP and Noisy-MAPPO can be viewed as instances of IPPO, where the noise vector in Noisy-MAPPO is equivalent to a Gaussian distributed `agent_id`, while MAPPO-FP is simply IPPO with supplementary global information appended to the input of the value function.
-Their common characteristic is that each agent has an independent value function.
+Based on code-level analysis, both MAPPO-FP and Noisy-MAPPO can be viewed as instances of IPPO, where the `noise vector` in Noisy-MAPPO is equivalent to a Gaussian distributed `agent_id`, while MAPPO-FP is simply IPPO with supplementary global information appended to the input of the value function.
+Their common characteristic is that each agent has an independent value function, i.e, the IPPO with global information.

 ## Experiments